-Arts Council Windsor & Region, in partnership with the University of Windsor – Leddy Library and Art Gallery of Windsor, will host the fourth Art+Feminism: Wikipedia Edit-a-thon to take place on June 25th/26th, on ZOOM with Arts Council Windsor & Region.
+Arts Council Windsor & Region, in partnership with the University of Windsor – Leddy Library, Art Gallery of Windsor, and White Water Gallery will host the fourth Art+Feminism: Wikipedia Edit-a-thon to take place on June 25th/26th, on ZOOM with Arts Council Windsor & Region.
 We invite people of all gender identities to take part!

 This international event is designed to improve the coverage of gender, feminism and the arts on Wikipedia and to encourage female editorship.
 This Edit-a-thon is FREE and will include tutorials for beginner Wikipedians, ongoing editing support, and reference materials.

 We would prefer that you pre-register (HERE) to receive ZOOM links to the events.

 June 25th @ 530PM